vincentnam/docker_datalake/README.md

 ![alt text](./git_image/DataLakeArchiV0.png)

-# Composition :
+# Composition and TODO part:
 The architecture is defined by big 3 parts :

-- [x]  Input part : the first area of the data lake that handle raw input data
+- [ ]  Input part : the first area of the data lake that handle raw input data
     - [x] Object storage
     - [x] MongoDb database for metadata
-        - [ ] MongoDB hook for new input to launch a new Airflow job
+    - [ ] Trigger for new input to launch a new Airflow job
 - [ ]  Transformation from raw to formatted
     - [x] Airflow deploymen (docker image)
     - [ ] Airflow job creation / configuration